-The Executive Leadership Academy-Higher Ed is an interactive opportunity in learned and applied skill building.
-To enhance unique participant outcomes, the academy is presented under six focus areas: immersions, projects, project coaching, individual coaching, mentor coaching and service project.
+The Executive Leadership Academy-Higher Education is an interactive opportunity in learned and applied skill building.
+To enhance unique participant outcomes, the academy is presented under six focus areas: immersions, sponsored team projects, project management coaching, individual coaching, mentor coaching and service project.

 Each immersion is designed to provide participants a balanced theoretical and practitioner approach to leadership.
-Academy members takes part in five, two-day immersions that are designed around the framework of Transformational Leadership (Bass, 1985).
-Speakers include experts in all subject areas including regional and state executive leadership.
-Topics include, but are not limited to:
+Each participant takes part in six, two-day, 3.5 hour immersions that are designed around the framework of Transformational Leadership (Bass, 1985) and a half-day celebration and showcase.
+Speakers include experts in all subject areas including, but not limited to:

 - Theoretical Leadership Frameworks

 - Creating a Vision for Leadership in Higher Education

 - Committing to Authentic Leadership and its Impact on Higher Education

 - Entrepreneurial and Innovative Leadership